mpron/mpron.github.io/_posts/2014-01-23-linksheet-remote-work.md

 [**How to Work Remotely**](http://markcampbell.me/tutorial/2013/05/23/how-to-work-remotely.html) (2013) by Mark Campbell.
 I know less about him, but he's a Ruby enthusiast and he has also written a very good article on remote work.
 [HN discussion](https://news.ycombinator.com/item?id=5757047)

+[**How to Work Remotely and Travel the World**](http://jake-jorgovan.com/blog/remote) (2014) by Jake Jorgovan.
+The lifestyle of this author is not as easily obtainable as he makes it seem, but it's an intriguing look at how you could work remotely while living a life of adventure.

 # Real-World Examples, Case Studies, and Tips